DimZarifopoulos/MyTouristGuide/README.md

 - Build and run the project.

+---
-Note: This application was developed as an academic project for the 2025 academic year.
+*Developed as an individual project for the MSc in Informatics for the 2025 academic year. *